heungheung/weblogic-operator-tutorialx/tutorials/setup.kubectl.md

 ---

-Note: If you need to install OCI CLI on your laptop natively then follow the [documentation](https://docs.cloud.oracle.com/iaas/Content/API/SDKDocs/cliinstall.htm).
+**Note**: If you need to install OCI CLI on your laptop natively then follow the [documentation](https://docs.cloud.oracle.com/iaas/Content/API/SDKDocs/cliinstall.htm).

 Otherwise OCI CLI is installed by default in the Developer Compute VM environment.